jgabriiell/Chat-to-characters/README.md

 * Language: The language used was java due to its versatile and security.
 * Framework: Spring boot was used combinated to java to give power to develop more quickly and easier.
-* Database: It was used an in-memory database (h2) and sql make the queries.
+* Database: It was used an in-memory database (h2) and sql to make the queries.

 ## Find me
 * Linkedin: [link](https://www.linkedin.com/in/jo%C3%A3o-gabriel-611057245/)